-Results will be utilised in the near-term upgrade of Apollo Hill's 1.84Moz1 Mineral Resource (scheduled for release later this year (2024)).
+Presently, Saturn is working on an interim upgrade of Apollo Hill's 1.84Moz1 Mineral Resource (anticipated for release later this year (2024)) which will include results from 34 holes and 9,402m of extensional focused drilling recently reported to the ASX on 28 October 2024.

-This announcement includes results from 34 holes and 9,402m of assays returned to date (all results listed in Appendix 1 and reported hole details listed in Appendix 2).
+This announcement includes results from 8 drill holes and 2,399m of assays (all significant results listed in Appendix 1 with drill hole details listed in Appendix 2).
+All holes reported significant intersections above the average resource grade.